SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 helpcontent:
 - label: asset-types
   title: Asset Types
-  content: "The asset type is a blueprint or template to create one or multiple assets.
+  content: "An asset type is a blueprint or template to create one or multiple assets.
 It defines how the asset will look like when created.
-An asset type consists of one or more custom properties and sub assets
+An asset type consists of one or more custom properties and sub assets.

-Click **Add asset type** in the top menu bar to add a new asset type or use the edit icon in actions to edit asset types
+Click **Add asset type** in the top menu bar to add a new asset type or use the edit icon in actions to edit asset types.

 Custom properties are the parameters that define an asset type.

-To add your first custom property, navigate to Property Library and click **Add custom property** "
+To add your first custom property, navigate to Property Library and click **Add custom property**. "
 ---

 The asset type is a blueprint or template to create one or multiple [assets](/dtm/asset-hierarchy/#assets).
 It defines how the asset will look like when created.
 An asset type consists of one or more [custom properties](/dtm/asset-types/#property-library).